meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 <CodeSamples id= "getting_started_update_searchable_attributes" />

-Meilisearch will now only consider `title` during search and you will see fewer results.
+Meilisearch will now only consider `title` during search, and you will see fewer results.

 ::: note